greybeam/capnp-stub-generator/README.md

 Generates Python stubs files from cap'n proto schemas.
 Useful for IDE auto-completion and static type checking.

+## Fork of a fork
+This fork is a big hammer to slam nails down and make good enough generated stubs ignoring build errors, we may attempt to upstream the "fixes" made here but it is unlikely.

 ## Usage

 Clone and install with pip: